turbobutton/tb-inspector-header/README.md

 ![Edit mode overview](/Images/InspectorHeader_Tutorial_02.png?raw=true)

-When you're done with your edits, click the confirm button to save your changes.
+When you're done with your edits, click the confirm button to save your changes, and you're good to go!

 ![Save changes](/Images/InspectorHeader_Tutorial_03.png?raw=true)